 Where do the panels occur?
 What is needed for entry?

 All that is needed for entry into the panels in the Grand Ballroom and other meeting rooms is a ticket into the event itself*.
-Purchases of tickets into the event includes panel attendance if desired.
+Purchases of tickets for the event include panel attendance if desired.
 No extra purchases are required.

 *Disclaimer about panels: please read about the cast experiences and panel lotteries here

 Scroll through for exclusive looks at fan-favorite panels at FanX

 Ricky Whittle is best known for playing characters in Austenland, The 100, and American Gods.
 He was raised in Oldham, England and he explained in his panel how he grew up in the “proper ghetto.”

 The panel Ricky Whittle conducted included him sharing remarks about armpits being hot, occasionally impersonating the “California valley girl”, and repeatedly laughing and ruining scenes, scenes with Ian McShane moving his sheet, and laying on the stage with his head hanging off saying how he would be a chocolate cake.

 Ricky Whittle began the panel by signing the FanX exclusive motorcycle (to learn more about the motorcycle click here) and expressing his sad feelings for his stolen motorcycle.

 He described his bike saying, “I had a soft tail, so if you see any nice, fancy, black, Harley Davidson Breakout, 2014, customed-to-heck, lowered, widened, snoops on the side, all matte black, chrome, it was beautiful.
 So if you see it it’s not theirs, it’s mine.”
 He then proceeded to explain how much more custom-made his bike was, including the grip and the alloys on the bike.